Malivil/TTT-Randomat-20/README.md

 ## Opposite Day
 Swaps movement keys to their opposites (e.g. Left is Right, Forward is Backward) and swaps the Fire and Reload keys.\
-NOTE: It is currently not possible to climb ladders when this event is running.
+NOTE: It is currently not possible to climb ladders when this event is running.\
+NOTE: Sprinting may only work when going backwards if my version of [Custom Roles for TTT](https://steamcommunity.com/sharedfiles/filedetails/?id=2045444087) is not used.
 \
 \
 **ConVars**